What is a Caesarean section?

 After making an incision in the abdomen and the uterus, the doctor will remove the baby.
 Your doctor then closes the uterus with stitches, which dissolve on their own, and closes your skin with staples or stitches.
 The area is covered with steri-strips and bandages.

 While most cesarean section incisions are horizontal, across the lower abdomen, some are made vertically from the belly button down.
 Having a scar can be distressing, and can interfere with a person's body image and self-esteem.
 Surgical scars in women are tied to anxiety about appearance and sexuality.
-Treating them properly can make a huge difference in reducing the appearance of a c-section scar.
+Treating them properly can make a huge difference in reducing the appearance of a c-section scar

-Step 1
+• Step 1

 Clean the area of your c-section scar with soap and water.
-Do not apply any moisturizer to the c-section scar or use soaps that leave a moisturizer on the area.
+Do not apply any moisturizer

-Step 2
+• Step 2

-Paint on a thin layer of Scarguard.
-Initially, you will smell the cleanser which acts as an antiseptic and cleans the area.
+antiseptic and cleans the area.
 This smell will disappear in seconds, leaving a nearly invisible nanofilm, which both protects and treats the cesarean section scar.

-Step 3
+• Step 3

-Change the film twice daily.
-If the skin is well-heeled, you can touch a piece of Scotch tape to the film, lifting it off and paint a new layer on.
+to the film, lifting it off and paint a new layer on.
 If this is at all irritating, instead, simply reconstitute the film by painting the new layer on top.
 The only difference is that if you remove the film before applying a new layer, it will be more invisible.
 Either way, it will work.

 FREQUENTLY ASKED QUESTIONS